Step-by-step guide for creating a free webinar. Updated for 2021.

 Now it’s time to get cozy with running a webinar.
 And there’s only one way to get confident: practice!

-- Get to Grips with Google Hangouts
+- Get to Grips with Google Meet

-- Practice Starting a Hangout on Air
+- Practice With a Friend

 - Create a Test Webinar